ashleyzhou972/CAFAAssess/README.md

 ### 1. Download both CAFAAssess and Ontology repositories

-### 2. cd to the nearest root directory that contains both CAFAAssess and Ontology
+### 2. cd to the nearest base directory that contains both CAFAAssess and Ontology

 ### 3. Type `python CAFAAssess/precrec_main.py -h` for the usage of this module